raymondchua/raymondchua.github.io/_projects/mallorca_cycling_project.md

 <figcaption>A Breathtaking Pit Stop</figcaption>
 </figure>

+A Breathtaking Pit Stop

-**Arrival and First Impressions** After an invigorating morning in Bunyola, our journey continued through the heart of Mallorca’s mountainous landscape.
+After an invigorating morning in Bunyola, my journey continued through the heart of Mallorca’s mountainous landscape.
 The drive itself was a spectacle, with every turn revealing expansive views that demanded to be captured.

-**A Breathtaking Pit Stop** Midway through the journey, we made a pit stop beside a stunning lake nestled among the peaks.
+Midway through the journey, I made a pit stop beside a stunning lake nestled among the peaks.
-The tranquility of the water, reflecting the clear blue skies, offered a perfect contrast to the ruggedness of our earlier drive.
+The tranquility of the water, reflecting the clear blue skies, offered a perfect contrast to the ruggedness of the earlier drive.
 The first photo captures this serene moment, a tranquil pause that refreshed the spirit.

 <figure style="text-align: center;">
 <img src="/../assets/img/mallorca_cycling_2024/hotel_transit_2.png" alt="lake_2" width="60%" height="60%">
 </figure>

+### Arriving at the Hotel
-**Arriving at the Hotel** Our final destination for the day was the hotel, a charming family-run establishment that awaited with the promise of rest and hospitality.
+My final destination for the day was the hotel, a charming family-run establishment that awaited with the promise of rest and hospitality.
 The first sight that greeted me was my rental bike, poised at the entrance, a silent invitation to the adventures ahead.
 The photo of my bike against the hotel’s welcoming facade marks the official start of my cycling escapades.